decacis/godot_oculus_platform/docs/download.md

 /// admonition | Note
     type: warning
 Make sure to enable the `Godot Oculus Platform` plugin in your Project Settings.

+Also, most of the methods will require you to enable the `INTERNET` permission in your export settings/add it to your AndroidManifest.xml
 ///

 You can find all the releases in the [GitHub releases page](https://github.com/decacis/godot_oculus_platform/releases).